 Pets such as dogs and chickens can create dead or damaged patches in your lawn by scratching and digging.
-It’s usually pretty obvious when this is the obvious cause.
-The best solution is to keep your pets away from these areas and allow them to self-repair.
-Apply a slow release fertiliser, and again in 6 weeks’ time to speed up the repair process.
+It’s usually pretty obvious when this is the cause.
+The best solution is to keep your pets away from these areas to give them time to self-repair.
+Apply a slow-release fertiliser now and again in 6 weeks’ time to speed up the repair process.
 The slow-release fertiliser we recommend for our lawn varieties is Lawn Solutions Fertiliser.

-Dog urine can also be a common cause for dead patches in your lawn.
-Often when your dog urinates regularly in the same area it can leave brown patches.
-The high nitrogen content in the urine is responsible for this burning, and the brown patches should self-repair if the dog ceases to urinate in this area.
+Dog urine is also a common cause for dead patches in your lawn.
+When your dog urinates regularly in the same area it can cause burns due to the high nitrogen content of the urine.
+The brown patches should self-repair if you can stop your dog from urinating in this area.
 If this is not possible, there is a product on the market called “dog rocks” that can help neutralise the urine so it doesn’t burn your lawn.
 Simply add the flavourless, dissolvable rocks to your dog’s water bowl.

-Another common cause of patches in your lawn can be under-watering the area causing it to dry out.
-Most of our instant lawn varieties such as Sir Walter DNA Certified Buffalo, Tif Tuf, Sir Grange and Eureka Premium VG are drought tolerant and require minimal watering.
-However, in the hotter months in Melbourne your lawn may not get enough natural rain fall.
+Another common cause of dead patches in your lawn is underwatering, which causes it to dry out.
+Most of our instant lawn varieties, such as Sir Walter DNA Certified Buffalo, Tif Tuf, Sir Grange, and Eureka Premium VG, are drought tolerant and require minimal watering.
+However, in Melbourne’s hotter months your lawn may not get enough natural rainfall to meet its water needs.

-Generally, we recommend that you use an irrigation system or sprinklers when watering any lawn, this encourages a more even spread of water across the area.
-Hand watering with a hose doesn’t distribute enough water, along with taking up more of your time.
+Generally, we recommend that you use an irrigation system or sprinklers to water any lawn, as it encourages a more even spread of water across the area.
+Hand watering with a hose doesn’t provide an even distribution of water, and can also be time consuming.

-Typically, when day time temperatures are reaching over 28 degrees, we recommend setting your sprinkler or irrigation system to early morning or after dusk for about 20-30mins in the hotter months.
-You may need to do this once a week or fortnight.
-After you have watered, simply stick your finger into the lawn to check that it has received enough water.
+Whenever daytime temperatures are over 28 degrees, we recommend setting your sprinkler or irrigation system to turn on once a week for about 20–30 minutes in the early morning or after dusk.
+After you have watered, stick your finger into the lawn to check that it has received enough water.
 If it feels wet below the surface, your job is done.

-If you find lawn grubs, give our friendly staff a call on (03) 9730 1128 or email email@example.com and we can recommend the best product for you to use.
+If you find lawn grubs, give our friendly staff a call on (03) 9730 1128 or email email@example.com and we can recommend the best product to treat your lawn.

-Lack of sunlight on some of our lawn varieties can also cause bare patches.
-For Eureka Kikuyu Premium VG and Tif Tuf we recommend the area receives full sunlight, for Sir Walter DNA Certified Buffalo and Sir Grange, however, we recommend only about 4 – 6 hours of sunlight a day.
+Lack of sunlight can cause bare patches for some of our lawn varieties.
+Eureka Kikuyu Premium VG and Tif Tuf should receive full sunlight, whereas Sir Walter DNA Certified Buffalo and Sir Grange require only about 4–6 hours of sunlight per day.

-If you find your lawn area is struggling for sunlight especially during the cooler months, perhaps look at pruning back surrounding trees.
-You can also support your lawn to self-repair by increasing fertilising frequency to every 8 – 10 weeks leading into Autumn and Winter, and reducing traffic during the cooler months.
+If your lawn area is not receiving enough sunlight, especially during the cooler months, consider pruning back surrounding trees.
+You can also support your lawn to self-repair by increasing fertilising frequency to every 8–10 weeks and reducing traffic in the lead-up to and during the cooler months.

 If you have any further questions about dead patches in your lawn or any other lawn question, contact our friendly staff on (03) 9730 1128 email firstname.lastname@example.org